OchirnyamB/cs4330-final-project/c++/c++.md

       year = newYear;
   }
   ```

+  * Backing variables?
+    * Backing variables came about in C#.
+  * Computed properties?
+    * C++ does not offer computed properties per se, but another solution is to use `std::map` to hash keys into values.

 * Interfaces / protocols
   * What does the language support?
+    * C++ implements interfaces as **abstract classes**.
+These classes cannot be instantiated, but rather serve as a declaration of what functions must be implemented.
   * What abilities does it have?
+    * Abstract classes are useful because it can declare what functions need to be present, but each implementing class can define those functions however they need to.
   * How is it used?
+    * Classes are made abstract by declaring at least one of its functions as a **pure virtual** function.
+You can do this by placing "= 0" in its declaration.

+    ```c++
+    class Box {
+      private:
+        double length;
+        double width;
+        double height;
+      public:
+        virtual double getVolume() = 0;
+    };
+    ```

 * Inheritance / extension